sosy-lab/benchexec/doc/resources.md

 ## Wall Time

-Wall-time measurements may be inaccurate when using Python 2, if the system time changes during the benchmarking (e.g., due to daylight-savings time).

 BenchExec always limits the wall time, too, if the CPU time is limited.
 This is done to prevent infinitely-long hanging runs if no CPU time is used, e.g., due to a deadlock of the tool.